edbustos77084/personal/UbuntuInstall.md

    Look under the heading "Configure Docker Daemon to use proxy"
 1. If you get this error: "Error response from daemon: Get https://registry-1.docker.io/v2/: remote error: tls:    access denied"
 1. This example assumes you are using Ubuntu 19.04
-1. First download the deb package "cntlm"
+1. First download the deb package "cntlm" from the link below.
     +  http://sourceforge.net/projects/cntlm/files/cntlm/cntlm%200.92.3/
 	+  Use WinSCP or some other method to get onto your VM in the lab (assume your VM is on an LR0 - 16.x.x.x)
 	+  Copy the deb package to /tmp